 Neil Barber, is an accomplished author and military expert who is often consulted by film and television companies on all aspects of the invasion of Normandy.
 He has written numerous books including Parachute Doctor, which details the amazing experiences of David Tibbs.
 Neil Lives in Kent.

-Ian Bayley has a keen interest in history and in particular that of the British Home Front.
-He founded the 1940s Society.
+Ian Bayley has a keen interest in history and in particular that of the British Home Front and founded the 1940s Society.
 As an active member of Dunton Green Parish Council and past chair he had a particular interest in its local history, which prompted his book on Dunton Green.
-Ian has now moved to Wiltshire but visits Dunton Green on a regular basis.
+As a professional photographer with a keen interest in stereoscopic photography his latest book features 3D images from the First World War – The First World War in 3D.
+Ian now lives in Wiltshire.

 After an obsessed childhood of anything war related, at the age of 16, Dale Booth joined the British Army as an Infantryman, serving in The 2nd Battalion, The Royal Anglian Regiment.
 Since 2004 Dale been working as a Battlefield guide in Normandy.
 With an insatiable hunger for knowledge of both the D Day landings and the many inland battles of Normandy, his depth and knowledge lead to becoming co-author with Stuart Robertson of the book D-Day – Following in the Footsteps of Heroes for Sabrestorm.